Narendra93/fly-to-cart/README.md

 # Fly to Cart
-Adding items to cart with animation
+An React.js demo of adding items to cart with fly to cart animation

 # Changelog